boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 or be reactive policies (e.g., enforced temporarily to manage an overload or during a DDoS attack mitigation).
 Rate-limits are usually configured in (ingress) nodes.
 These rate-limits can be shared with customers when subscribing to a connectivity service (e.g., "A YANG Data Model for Layer 2 Virtual Private Network (L2VPN) Service Delivery" {{?RFC8466}}).

-{{sec-blob}} defines a set parameters that can be used by networks to share the rate-limit policies applied on a network attachment: Throughput Advice.
+{{sec-blob}} defines a set of parameters that can be used by networks to share the rate-limit policies applied on a network attachment: Throughput Advice.
 The set of parameters are independent of the address family.

 This document does not assume nor preclude any specific signaling protocol to share the throughput advices.
 These parameters are independent of the channel that is used by hosts to discover such policies.

-Whether host-to-network, network-to-host, or both policies are included in a throughput advice is deployment specific.
+Whether host-to-network, network-to-host, or both policies are included in throughput advice is deployment specific.
 All these combinations are supported in this document.

 Also, one or more throughput advice instances may be returned for a given traffic direction.
 Examples of such instances are discussed in {{sec-ex}}.